eepykami/crisp-8/README.md

 # crisp-8
-British-themed CHIP-8 interpreter, written in C. Work in progress.
+ CHIP-8 interpreter written in C. Work in progress.

 ## Usage